-The following exercises are organized from easiest (Level 1) to hardest (Level 3).
+The following stroke exercises for hands are organized from easiest (Level 1) to hardest (Level 3).

 Level 1 Hand Exercises for Stroke Patients

 If you are starting out with little hand movement, then these exercises are a great place to start.

 They can all be practiced passively (by using your non-affected hand to assist your affected hand) until you can practice them actively (by performing them on your own).

 Place your hand on a table top with your palm facing up.
 Then, use your non-affected hand to help flip your palm down.

 Repeat back and forth.
 Palm up, palm down.
 Repeat 10 times total.

 You can see that Barbara is only using her finger to help assist her hand moving back and forth.
 Be sure to follow suit.